StanfordAHA/aha-wiki-page/_pages/11_daemon.md

-When using the `--daemon` switch, it is important to run your job in the background, as the daemon is designed to remain running and available for future jobs.
+When using the `--daemon` switch, it is important to run your job in the background, as the daemon is designed to remain running and available for future jobs (see example below).
 To control the running daemon, use the various `--daemon` switches available via `garnet.py` e.g.
 ```
     aha garnet --daemon help
     aha garnet --daemon kill
 ```

+See "options" section below and/or `aha garnet --daemon help` for more information about daemon options.

-### Example: Regression suite using daemon
+### EXAMPLE: Regression suite using daemon

-Examples assume that you are running within your own aha- docker instance.
 ```
+  # Note: examples assume you are running from inside an aha docker instance
   $ source /aha/bin/activate
   $ aha regress pr --daemon auto
 ```

-### Example: Using the daemon across multiple pnr sessions
+### EXAMPLE: Using the daemon across multiple pnr sessions
 ```
   # Launch the daemon.
 Background it so that it will persist.
   $ aha pnr apps/pointwise --width 4 --height 2 --daemon auto &

-  # Wait for pnr job to complete
+  # Wait for pnr job to complete (optional; can instead just watch for daemon to finish)
-  $ python garnet/garnet.py --daemon wait

-  # OR use the wrapper
   $ aha garnet --daemon wait

   # Subsequent pnr jobs use existing daemon